HL7/fhir-sdoh-clinicalcare/input/pagecontent/StructureDefinition-SDOHCC-ObservationScreeningResponse-intro.md

 #### General guidance for preferred value sets for SDOHCC Observation Screening Response

 Codes in the preferred value sets are from LOINC-encoded assessment instruments that have been vetted as face-valid by the Gravity Project.
-The [Social Determinants of Health Screening Assessments] Value Set, hosted in the [NIH Value Set Authority Center (VSAC)], contains all assessment instruments from which Gravity has chosen questions.
+The [Social Determinants of Health Screening Assessments](broken.html) Value Set, hosted in the [NIH Value Set Authority Center (VSAC)][VSAC], contains all assessment instruments from which Gravity has chosen questions.
 For each Gravity-vetted assessment instrument, the questions are also vetted and only those that also meet Gravity criteria are included in the preferred value sets.

 For the Observation.category slice with binding to [SDOHCC ValueSet SDOH Category], the category-specific code selected (first column Table below) determines the preferred, category-specific value sets for Observation.code and Observation.value which are hosted in VSAC.